TheBulletKin/3015-Project1/README.md

-# 3015 Coursework 2 - Breath of the wild inpired scene
+# 3015 Coursework 2 - Breath of the wild inspired scene
 By Oliver Warry

 old demo video [here](https://youtu.be/KHnyvOIJeQM)